-It’s that time of year again, when shops are filled with anything red, heart shaped and fluffy.
+It’s Valentine’s Day again, when shops are filled with anything red, heart shaped and fluffy.
 Partners are desperately trying to figure out what to spend their money on that will show just the right amount of love.
 It is the one day a year that we are apparently meant to display romance, post declarations on social media, spend money on flowers, champagne and over priced Valentines day tasting menus in restaurants.

 The truth is – how useful is that stuffed heart or heart shaped bowl the rest of the year?
 Also, how much romance can you really have surrounded by other couples working hard to have the best evening.
 Forget all of that – get cooking… together.